 Selecting ‘Clear Recent’ at the bottom clears all entries in the Recently Used submenu.

 After clicking on your LastPass Icon and selecting the ‘Tools’ menu you will see this submenu:

 Launch the LastPass Security Challenge to see how secure your login data is!
 The Security Challenge analyzes the information stored in your LastPass Vault, ranks your security on a scale of 0 to 100, and compares you to other LastPass users who have taken the challenge.
 LastPass will also suggest ways you can improve your security.

-You can toggle between Identities here, or add a new one.
+You can accordion-item between Identities here, or add a new one.